emersoncollective/data-repo-mvp/README.md

 **If you are new to the Immigration Data Repository...** you will need to [sign-up for an account](http://34.133.178.202/hub/signup).
 This will create your own instance of the Data Repository, complete with copies of the code.
-Feel free to work within your account -- any code you run or edit will remain private, and any notebooks  the Emerson Collective makes to the code will be reflected on your account.
+Feel free to work within your account -- any code you run or edit will remain private, and any changes made to the notebooks provided by the Emerson Collective will be reflected on your account.

 #### **If you are new to Python, check out some resources we have compiled [here](/learn_python.md).**